oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-lz-ext-ebs/readme.md

 ### **3.4 Policies**

-The OCI EBS LZ includes the following policies:
+The EBS LZ Extension includes the following policies:

 &nbsp;